 tvOS feature wishlist

-We now know what new features are coming to tvOS later this year, but we can think of a few that are missing that we'd still like to see in the next update.
+We now know what new features are coming in tvOS 11, but we can think of a few that are missing that we'd still like to see in the next update.

 Online App Store